 If you require more, insert more, or if you change your mind, just pop the cable out.
 Broke it?
 Replace it with a new wire.

 Yes, it might be an uncommon approach, but it is actually very easy.
 Inserting the crimps into the socket only takes seconds or minutes (if you are new) and is way easier and faster than soldering, plus this will result in a minimal weight and overall cleanliness of your setup.

 After 11 years of experience building drones, we have seen a thing or two and we know you will love it.

 We carefully planned the mRo Control Architecture since day ZERO; the software is flexible enough to support any vehicle and so is our hardware.

 In other words, if Control Zero is not the right fit for your mission later on, then you can try another variant, like the Ctrl-zero OEM (photos above).

-[Update 1]: We estimare that our firsts orders will go out on early June 2019.
+We estimate that our first orders will go out in early June 2019.

 Prototypes are flying!
 At least we know it can fulfill its purpose.